 During the 48 hours of the investigation stage, the alleged offender has the rights as follows:

 – be informed of charges brought against him by the arresting officer.
 They must show the arrest warrant (if issued) to the arrested.

 – inform his embassy, relatives or any people of his arrest and the place of his incarceration.

 – privately consult with his lawyer by making a written or verbal request to the police officer on duty for meeting his lawyer at the police station.
 The court can provide a lawyer without any cost for an alleged offender who cannot afford one.

 – have an interpreter (for non-Thai speaker) provided by the police or the court for translation during the legal procedures.

-– to have a lawyer present at every step during the investigation.
+– have a lawyer present at every step during the investigation.

 – receive visitation (if incarcerated) during business hours or at any time allowed by the police officer on duty.

-– be escorted to a government hospital if sick before confinement after receiving permission from the police station chief.
+– receive proper medical treatment, if sick.
+Police officers will provide an escort going to a government hospital before confinement and after receiving permission from the police station chief.

-– apply and to post bail request form to the investigating officer.
-The bail request shall be reviewed without delay.
+– apply and to post bail request form to the investigating officer and they will review the bail request without delay.